Blenster/PCB_Tips/README.md

   - Board version
   - Something fun, just for you
 - Make sure all layers are visible before copying the board (for example making a panel)
+- Do you have any high speed signals (usb 2 and up speed)?
+If so, make sure they don’t cross a break in the ground plane.
+- Do you have any plated slots?
+  - Did you draw them the way your PCB shop wants?
+  - Did you make sure that their method doesn’t break your clearance checking?
 - Footprints:
   - Did you print out the PCB on paper to check it against your actual parts?
   - No seriously; check those footprints against the datasheets one more time.
 Measure carefully!